Metaform/connector-fabric-manager/docs/developer/architecture/system.architecture.md

 #### Modular Architecture

-The system uses a structured module layout organized by concern and functionality.
-Shared functionality is centralized in the `/common` module, which provides cross-cutting utilities including:
+The system uses a structured directory layout organized by concern and functionality.
+Shared functionality is centralized in the `/common` directory, which provides cross-cutting utilities including:

 - Collection abstractions and data structure implementations
 - DAG (Directed Acyclic Graph) implementation used for topological dependency ordering